 Human activity is warming the planet.
 How much it will warm by the end of this century depends on our choices now.

-Human, plants, and animals are already feeling the impacts, which will grow over time.
-Warmer air and water temperatures are causing sea level to rise and extreme weather events to be more frequent and intense.
-Rising carbon dioxide concentrations are making the oceans more acidic.
+Humans, plants, and animals are already feeling the impacts, which will grow over time.
+Warmer air and water are causing sea level to rise and extreme weather events to be more frequent and intense.
+Rising carbon dioxide concentrations also are making the oceans more acidic.

-Climate impacts are not evenly distributed, either globally or in the United States.
-Researchers estimate that each degree of warming causes about a 1 percent drop in U.S. GDP.
-But some regions will experience much larger economic losses.
+Climate impacts are not evenly distributed across the globe nor within the United States.
+Each degree C of warming is expected to cause about a 1 percent drop in U.S. Gross Domestic Product (GDP), but some regions will likely experience much larger economic losses due to crop productivity losses, coastal damage, and deaths from heat exposure, among other factors.
 Parts of Florida and the Gulf Coast could see their economies shrink 25 percent if global emissions go unchecked and if local adaptation actions are not implemented.
+Warming is also likely to further exacerbate economic inequality among regions of the United States.